5kylar/5kylar/README.md

 Hey There 🤙🏻,

 My name is Skylar and I am a software engineer and entreprenur.
 I am currenlty working full-time at Apple as an iOS engineer.
 Throughout my time in college I founded two startups, [SYPHER](https://apps.apple.com/us/app/sypher-music/id1374755518) and [Loan Link](https://loan-link.webflow.io).
 I am almost always working on some personal project, some of which make it to the App Store.
-I am currenlty tinkering with LLMs 🧪 and cookbooks 👨🏼‍🍳
+I am currently tinkering with LLMs 🧪 and cookbooks 👨🏼‍🍳

 # Projects & Startups
 ## ReImagine / AI Avatars & Photos